 D.M.A., Eastman School of Music

 In addition to his performance activities, Mark publishes through Balquhidder/Carl Fisher, Charles Colin Music Publications and the Buccine Press.
 His publications include 26 method books, 16 solo transcriptions and 2 unaccompanied works for trumpet.
-He has commissioned several new works for trumpet by Verne Reynolds, Dexter Morrill, James Phelps, Betsy Schramm, Michael Ruszczynski, Robert Fleisher, and Rufus Brown.
-He is a busy recitalist, doing an average of ten full recitals each year, performing at most of the nation's finest music schools.
+He has commissioned several new works for trumpet by Verne Reynolds, Dexter Morrill, James Phelps, Betsy Schramm, John Whitney, Michael Ruszczynski, Robert Fleisher, Pasquale Tassone, Kenneth Snoeck and Rufus Brown.
+He is a busy recitalist, doing an average of twenty full recitals each year, performing at most of the nation's finest music schools.
 He presents recitals on the Baroque Trumpet, Cornetto, Baroque Horn, Corno da Caccia, Flugelhorn and modern valved instruments.

 Mark is a Dennis Wick Performing Artist.